 30 October 2022 - Cadogan Hall, London

-The 2022 concert will be held at Cadogan Hall on Sunday 30th October 2022.
-The course will be held during the half-term week, Wednesday 26th October to Sunday 30th October at Dame Alice Owen's School in Potters Bar, Hertfordshire.
+The 2022 concert was held at London's Cadogan Hall on Sunday 30th October 2022 with the course held during the half-term week, Wednesday 26th October to Sunday 30th October at Dame Alice Owen's School in Potters Bar, Hertfordshire.
 This year, students returned to the popular Lincolnsfield Residential Centre for their overnight accommodation and dinner.

 (Click titles for more details)

 Edward Elgar - In the South (Alassio)

 In the South (Alassio) is a concert overture composed by Edward Elgar during a family holiday in Alassio, Italy in the winter of 1903/04.
 During the holiday, Elgar set himself the objective of composing a symphony to be performed the following year at the Royal Opera House for Edward VII and Queen Alexandra.
 The inspiration for the symphony eluded him and he began to dismiss the idea of writing anything worthwhile during the holiday until an afternoon walk near Andora, on the Italian Riviera, gave him the idea of writing a shorter concert overture.

 The work contrasts the peaceful scene of a shepherd in the fields with the memories of conflict that had taken place in that “very spot long ago”.
 At 20 minutes long, it was the longest continuous piece that Elgar had written to that date and is scored for full symphony orchestra.

 Sergei Rachmaninoff - Rhapsody on a Theme of Paganini with Soloist Gabriele Strata